ThomasLeBasque/FacebookResearchBot/README.txt

 **************************************** What about the Bot ******************************************

-This BotNet has been created by Thomas LeBasque.
 It goes on Facebook to get public information about a known person (just the name).
 After getting it the bot uses a TextToSpeach to read it.
 To install the bot, please read the following...